North Carolina 'Sexy Schoolgirl' footrace canceled over objections

 A schoolgirl-themed footrace planned for Raleigh, North Carolina, with participants encouraged to dress as nerdy-but-comely coeds, has been canceled after a community backlash, city officials said on social media on Thursday.

-The event, dubbed the Sexy Schoolgirl 5K, was set to take place in August but was canceled by organizers after community members voiced objections, said Raleigh City Councilwoman May-Ann Baldwin, writing on Twitter.
+The event, dubbed the Sexy Schoolgirl 5K, was set to take place in August but was canceled by organizers after community members voiced objections, said Raleigh City Councilwoman Mary-Ann Baldwin, writing on Twitter.

 Baldwin and a second city councilor who announced the development on Twitter, Bonner Gaylord, did not immediately respond to messages seeking comment.